maroontress/StyleChecker/doc/rules/Underscore.md

 ## Summary

-Avoid including an underscore character (`_`) in the identifier of local variables, local functions, parameters.
+Avoid including an underscore character (`_`) in the identifier of local variables, local functions, and parameters.

 ## Description